MarkDickinson/shell_scripts/security-audit/custom_includes/README.txt

 than having to repeatedly code the same rules in each individual servers customisation file.

+TODO: change directory structure so unique directories for different
+      OS releases instead os sticking things like debian/debian12/debian13 on the end of files as changes are needed for each OS release.
+      If an example file does not have some OS type appended it was tested on a rhel family OS and seems to be OK for others.

 In a server customisation file you would normally have an include for the base OS and then includes for each application
 (system as well as application, ie: chrony or ntp do not belong in a server_ file